LLM Reference

 Deep dive

 Choose GPT-5.3-Codex-Spark when coding workflow support are central to the workload.
-Choose Qwen3.6-35B-A3B when coding workflow support and larger context windows are more important.
+Choose Qwen3.6-35B-A3B when coding workflow support, larger context windows, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.
 For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ